 Well, there is a reason for that!

-Giving birth takes mental and physical strength and resilience, and who would be better prepared for that than a runner!
+Giving birth takes mental and physical strength and resilience, and who would be better prepared for that than a runner?!

 As a bonus, the snacks you use to fuel long runs are also the best type of snacks to have on hand for labor!

-Running While Pregnant – More From Acadia:
+Running While Pregnant – Advice from Our Pregnancy Running Expert, Acadia:

-Running during pregnancy is generally regarded as a safe activity for people with a low-risk pregnancy – however, it is not a time to push past your body’s early warning signals.
+Running during pregnancy is generally regarded as a safe activity for people with a low-risk pregnancy.

 Take your pregnancy one day at a time and don’t get discouraged if there are days that you don’t feel like running, switch to a walk, or go home and nap and try again the next day.